miurahr/py7zr/docs/api.rst

 - Decryption of filename encrypted archive is supported.

-- CAUTION: Specifying an unsupported algorithms combination may produce a broken archive or raise exception.

 - ZStandard is supported when install with pip [zstd] option.

-- ZStandard compression/decompression is implemented but it is not well-tested.

 Possible filters value